 - Always wear a seatbelt.
 Not wearing a seatbelt can be a fatal decision even on short familiar journeys. - Don't get distracted.
 Taking your eyes off the road to check your phone, sat nav or music player could be very dangerous. - Don't drink and drive and be aware that you may still be over the limit the morning after.
-If you're going out with friends arrange to have a designated non-drinking driver - Check both the tyre pressure and tyre tread every month - Taking further training after you've passed your test will increase your safety.
-For more information see the Staffordshire Safer Roads Partnership website.
-Always drive within the speed limit and reduce your speed according to the conditions. - Make sure you allow enough time for every journey and always stick to the speed Never take drugs and drive.
-This would be a cocktail for disaster as drugs greatly affect - reaction times, concentration and may cause confusion.
+If you're going out with friends arrange to have a designated non-drinking driver. - Check both the tyre pressure and tyre tread every month - Taking further training after you've passed your test will increase your safety.
+For more information see the Staffordshire Safer Roads Partnership website. - Always drive within the speed limit and reduce your speed according to the conditions Make sure you allow enough time for every journey and always stick to the speed limit. - Never take drugs and drive.
+This would be a cocktail for disaster as drugs greatly affect reaction times, concentration and may cause confusion.
 Don't try and impress your mates.
-Having friends in the car can encourage you to take - more risks, remember their safety is your responsibility Consider using "P" plates.
-Using "P" plates after you have passed your test so other them to take extra caution and decrease the risk of being involved in a collision.
+Having friends in the car can encourage you to take - more risks, remember their safety is your responsibility

+Consider using "P" plates.
+Using "P" plates after you have passed your test so other road users know there is an inexperienced driver at the wheel.
+This can encourage them to take extra caution and decrease the risk of being involved in a collision.